-- □ An action, device, procedure, or technique that - ... reduces a threat, a vulnerability, or an attack - ... by eliminating or preventing it, - ... by minimising the harm it can cause, or - ... by discovering and reporting it so that corrective action can be taken - For example, a firewall filters unsolicited network traffic
+- □ An action, device, procedure, or technique that - ... reduces a threat, a vulnerability, or an attack - ... by eliminating or preventing it, - ... by minimising the harm it can cause, or - Image: Image: sector of the sector of the - For example, a firewall filters unsolicited network traffic